 - Dock – returns a server to the console.

-The main thing: don’t forget to save the configuration file.
+The main thing: don’t forget to save the configuration file (File -> Save *.rdg).
+Otherwise, all your settings will be lost when you exit.

-The next time you start RDCMan, you will see the following window where you will need to select servers or groups you would like to reconnect.
+The next time you start RDCMan, you will see a window where you will need to select servers or groups you would like to reconnect.

-Unfortunately, you cannot import your server directly from Active Directory.
+Unfortunately, you cannot import your server or workstations directly from Active Directory.
 It looks quite strange since RDCMan is a tool developed by Microsoft.

-However, you can import servers from a text or a CSV file (you can export the lists of computers or servers from AD using the Get-ADComputer cmdlet).
+However, you can import servers from a text or a CSV file.
+For example, you can export the lists of computers or servers from AD using the Get-ADComputer cmdlet:

-To import server list, select “Import Servers” in the Edit menu.
+To import the server list into the RDCMan console, select “Import Servers” in the Edit menu.
 In the next window, specify the path to the text file containing the list of servers and click Import.

-In RDCMan 2.7 you can configure direct connection to the console of virtual machine running on Hyper-V host (when Enhanced Session Mode is used).
+In RDCMan 2.81 you can configure a direct connection to the console of virtual machines running on the Hyper-V host (the Enhanced Session Mode is used).
 To do it, you have to get the virtual machine ID on your Hyper-V host.
 Use this PowerShell command:

 Get-VM -Name WS2016 | select ID

 After you have got the VM ID, you can use it to configure a connection in RDCMan.
-When adding a new server in the RDCMan, specify the name of your Hyper-V host, check “VM console connect” and paste the VMID into the ID field.
-You will be connected under an account with Hyper-V administrator privileges over VMBus (it means that you don’t need the network access to the FQDN or IP address of a guest OS – the access is provided through the Hyper-V host bus using Port 2701).
+When adding a new server in the RDCMan, specify the name of the remote Hyper-V host, check the option “VM console connect”, and paste the VMID into the ID field.
+You will be connected under an account with Hyper-V administrator privileges over VMBus (it means that you don’t need the network access to the FQDN or IP address of a guest OS – the access is provided through the Hyper-V host bus over TCP Port 2701).

 RDCMan has a simple user interface and is very easy to use.
-There is also a Linux version of the tool.
 If you just need an RDP connection manager, this is an excellent and easy-to-use everyday tool for a Windows administrator.

 Great job and very good article,